 Can each of the distances from the center of the inscribed circle of a triangle to its vertices be less than the diameter of this circle?

-On the parabola $y = x^2$ we take the point $A (2,4)$.
-On this parabola, find all points $B$ for which $AB$ cannot be the hypotenuse of the triangle inscribed in it.
+On the parabola y = x^2 we take the point A (2,4).
+On this parabola, find all points B for which AB cannot be the hypotenuse of the triangle inscribed in it.

-Let $ABCD$ be a convex quadrilateral, $m,n$ be even natural numbers.
-The sides of $AB,CD$ are divided into $m$ equal parts, the sides $BC, AD$ are divided into $n$ equal parts.
+Let ABCD be a convex quadrilateral, m,n be even natural numbers.
+The sides of AB,CD are divided into m equal parts, the sides BC, AD are divided into n equal parts.
 Respective endpoints of opposite sides are connected.
 The formed cells are painted in yellow and blue colors in a checkerboard pattern.
 Prove that the sums of the areas of the yellow and blue cells are equal.

 A right parallelepiped is given in a right Cartesian system.
 The coordinates of its four vertices, which do not lie in the same plane, are integers.
 Are the coordinates of the other vertices necessarily integers?

-Suppose that the squares $ABFP $and $CBED$ are constructed on the sides $AB$ and $BC$ of the triangle $ABC$.
-Let $M$ and $N$ be the midpoints of the segments $PD$ and $AE$, respectively,.
-Prove that $M, N, B$ are the vertices of an isosceles right triangle (if they do not coincide).
+Suppose that the squares ABFP and CBED are constructed on the sides AB and BC of the triangle ABC.
+Let M and N be the midpoints of the segments PD and AE, respectively,.
+Prove that M, N, B are the vertices of an isosceles right triangle (if they do not coincide).

-Construct an acute-angled triangle $ABC$ given three segments: angle bisector $AL = \ell_a$, altitude $AK = h_a$ and $AH$, where $H$ is the point of intersection of the heights of this triangle.
+Construct an acute-angled triangle ABC given three segments: angle bisector AL = \ell_a, altitude AK = h_a and AH, where H is the point of intersection of the heights of this triangle.

 XII didn't take place

-Let $h_a$ and $h_b$ be the altitudes of triangle $ABC$ drawn from its vertices $A$ and $B$, respectively.
-Let $r$ be the radius of the inscribed circle.
-Prove that if $\sin \frac{\angle C}{2} \ge \frac{3}{4}$, then $h_a + h_b\ge 7r$.
+Let h_a and h_b be the altitudes of triangle ABC drawn from its vertices A and B, respectively.
+Let r be the radius of the inscribed circle.
+Prove that if \sin \frac{\angle C}{2} \ge \frac{3}{4}, then h_a + h_b\ge 7r.

-Two circles $\omega_1$ and $\omega_2$, which do not have common points, are internally tangent to the circle $\omega$.
-The two inner common tangents of circles $\omega_1$ and $\omega_2$ intersect the circle $\omega$ at four points.
-Let $M$ and $N$ be any two of them lying on the same arc of the circle $\omega$ with ends at its points of contact with the circles $\omega_1$ and $\omega_2$.
-Prove that the line $MN$ is parallel to any of the external common tangents to the circles $\omega_1$ and $\omega_2$.
+Two circles \omega_1 and \omega_2, which do not have common points, are internally tangent to the circle \omega.
+The two inner common tangents of circles \omega_1 and \omega_2 intersect the circle \omega at four points.
+Let M and N be any two of them lying on the same arc of the circle \omega with ends at its points of contact with the circles \omega_1 and \omega_2.
+Prove that the line MN is parallel to any of the external common tangents to the circles \omega_1 and \omega_2.

-Given a convex quadrilateral $ABCD$, in which $BA = BC$ and $DA = DC$.
-It is known that on the diagonal $AC$ there is a point $K$ such that $KA = KB$, and around the quadrilateral $BCDK$ we can circumscribe a circle.
-Prove that the triangle $BCD$ is isosceles.
+Given a convex quadrilateral ABCD, in which BA = BC and DA = DC.
+It is known that on the diagonal AC there is a point K such that KA = KB, and around the quadrilateral BCDK we can circumscribe a circle.
+Prove that the triangle BCD is isosceles.

-On the sides $AB, BC$ and $CA$ of the triangle $ABC$ mark points $K, M$ and $N$, respectively, different from the vertices, such that $KM\parallel AC$, $KN \parallel BC$.
-Let the segments $AM$ and $NK$ intersect at the point $E$, and let the segments $BN$ and $MK$ intersect at the point F. Prove that $EF\le \frac14 AB.$
+On the sides AB, BC and CA of the triangle ABC mark points K, M and N, respectively, different from the vertices, such that KM\parallel AC, KN \parallel BC.
+Let the segments AM and NK intersect at the point E, and let the segments BN and MK intersect at the point F. Prove that EF\le \frac14 AB.

 Prove that any isosceles trapezoid with perpendicular diagonals can be cut into four similar convex quadrilaterals in at least three different ways.

-In a triangle $ABC$ ($AB> AC$) an inscribed circle with center at point $I$ touches the side $BC$ at point $D$.
-The bisector of the angle $BAC$ intersects the circumscribed circle of triangle $ABC$ for the second time at point $M$, and the line $MD$ intersects the same circle at point $P$.
-Prove that $\angle API = 90^o$.
+In a triangle ABC (AB> AC) an inscribed circle with center at point I touches the side BC at point D. The bisector of the angle BAC intersects the circumscribed circle of triangle ABC for the second time at point M, and the line MD intersects the same circle at point P. Prove that \angle API = 90^o.

-Given a triangle $ABC$.
-Construct points $X$ and $Y$ on its sides $AB$ and $AC$ respectively, such that $BX+CY=BC$ and around the quadrilateral $BXYC$ one can circumscribe a circle.
+Given a triangle ABC.
+Construct points X and Y on its sides AB and AC respectively, such that BX+CY=BC and around the quadrilateral BXYC one can circumscribe a circle.

-The inscribed circle $\omega$ from triangle $ABC$ touches its side $BC$ at point $D$.
-The bisector of the angle $ADB$ intersects the circle $\omega$ for the second time at the point $N$.
-The bisector of the angle $ADC$ intersects the circle $\omega$ for the second time at the point $M$.
-Prove that the lines $BM, CN$ and $AD$ intersect at one point.
+The inscribed circle \omega from triangle ABC touches its side BC at point D. The bisector of the angle ADB intersects the circle \omega for the second time at the point N. The bisector of the angle ADC intersects the circle \omega for the second time at the point M. Prove that the lines BM, CN and AD intersect at one point.

 soon 2014-2016

-The segment $AB$ is given, the point $M$ is it's midpoint.
-Find the locus of points $X$ such that $\angle MXB = \angle XAB + \angle XBA$.
+The segment AB is given, the point M is it's midpoint.
+Find the locus of points X such that \angle MXB = \angle XAB + \angle XBA.

 Using a compass and a ruler, restore the triangle given two midpoints and a point inside the triangle, from which each side is visible under the same angle.

-In the non-obtuse triangle $ABC$ with $\angle A = 60^o$, the median $BM$ is drawn, the altitude $CH$ and the angle bisector $AL$ so that they form a triangle similar to triangle $ABC$.
-Find the angles $B$ and $C$ of this triangle.
+In the non-obtuse triangle ABC with \angle A = 60^o, the median BM is drawn, the altitude CH and the angle bisector AL so that they form a triangle similar to triangle ABC.
+Find the angles B and C of this triangle.

-Given an acute triangle $ABC$, with $AH$ its height, $AL$ angle bisector, point $T$ the point of tangency of the exscribed circle to the side $BC$, $\omega$ is inscribed circle of triangle $ABC$.
-Let the rays $AH, AL$ and $AT$ intersect for the first time $\omega$ at points $P, Q$ and $R$, respectively.
-Using a compass and a ruler, restore the triangle $ABC$ at the points $P, Q$ and $R$.
+Given an acute triangle ABC, with AH its height, AL angle bisector, point T the point of tangency of the exscribed circle to the side BC, \omega is inscribed circle of triangle ABC.
+Let the rays AH, AL and AT intersect for the first time \omega at points P, Q and R, respectively.
+Using a compass and a ruler, restore the triangle ABC at the points P, Q and R.

 source: http://tym.in.ua/